Last Updated July 21, 2021

 Martin v.
 Wrigley

 In February 2020, the Council on American-Islamic Relations and the Partnership for Civil Justice Fund filed a lawsuit on behalf of journalist and filmmaker Abby Martin, who had been invited to speak at a conference at Georgia Southern University.
 The event was canceled after Martin refused to sign a pledge to not boycott Israel, required under Georgia law.
-The lawsuit is pending at the federal court for the Northern District of Georgia.
+In May 2021, the district court denied defendants’ motion to dismiss, calling the certification requirements of Georgia’s anti-boycott law “unconstitutional compelled speech.”

 Koontz v.
 Watson